 Workplace Server needs very good throughput to the local storage!
 If feasible, install Workplace Server on the local file server.
 Alternatively, we recommend installing Workplace Server on a dedicated machine with very good throughput to your file server.

 A good connection is critical!
 Again, the requirements correlate with throughput.
 Take into consideration that, on top of the current Internet traffic, Workplace Server will be transferring (potentially) large amounts of data.
 As a rough guide, we’d recommend a minimum in the range of 10-50 Mb/s (up and down), dependent upon the line quality.

 An administrator account within the Workplace TeamA team is an entity, usually a company, which subscribes to the Workplace service.
 A team is made up of members and connections..

-To sync projects to Workplace Server, the projects must first be shared with the Workplace Server.
-Learn more in Manage Project, Folder, and File Team Shares.
+NOTE To sync projects to Workplace Server, the projects must first be shared with the Workplace Server.
+Learn more in Managing Project, Folder, and File Team Shares.

 - You have defined the priority in which to sync projects.

-- You have confirmed that the data structure is in compliance with the guidelines defined in Before You Begin: Projects.
+- You have confirmed that the data structure is in compliance with the guidelines defined in Getting Started: Projects.